jake-knerr/chess/README.md

 > Why?
 CHESS already specifies the order of different sections of a document's styles, making `@layer` redundant.

-#### For the time being, avoid the Shadow DOM.

-Shadow DOM is a great concept, but implementation considerations argue against its use.

-> Why?
-The shadow DOM requires JavaScript, which is unsuitable for many content-focused projects.

-> I am building a SPA.
-Why not use the Shadow DOM?
-Every element using a shadow DOM requires a style tag or a link to a preloaded stylesheet.
-Parsing a stylesheet for every component has negative performance implications.
-A solution named 'adopted stylesheets' aims to fix this problem, but Safari has not implemented it.

 #### Avoid becoming obsessive over DRY and reusability with CSS.

 These principles taken too far will cause madness.